-A complete website performance test goes beyond load time to measure every aspect of how efficiently your page loads.
-FixTools runs a full performance analysis covering Core Web Vitals, resource loading, and technical metrics.
+A complete website performance test goes far beyond a single load time number to measure every aspect of how efficiently your page loads, renders, and becomes interactive.

 Lighthouse-based performance score